What Has Changed in The Three Years Since George Floyd’s Death?

 By: Matt Davis

-Community Engagement Racial Disparities January 15, 2023
+Community Engagement Racial and Ethnic Disparities January 15, 2023

 Jan 16 is Martin Luther King, Jr. Day, but the commitment of the Safety and Justice Challenge (SJC) to improving racial and ethnic equity in the jail system runs year-round.